Resources for choosing the right fediverse instance (REVISED DRAFT)

 Instances typically have a page giving an overview of what the site's of the site and list the site's policies (as a list of rules or a code of conduct), and what version of the software the site is using.
 Many instances show this by default on the main page to people who aren't logged in.
 Others don't so, you have to go hunting around.

-On Mastodon, it's the About link in dark purple text on a black backround (ouch!) next to the instance name near the bottom of the left-hand side of the web interface (but not the other About link below that, which gives you information about Mastodon).
+On Mastodon, it's the About link in dark purple text on a black background (ouch!) next to the instance name near the bottom of the left-hand side of the web interface (but not the other About link below that, which gives you information about Mastodon).
 On the Mastodon mobile web interface, you'll need to scroll to the bottom to find the About links.

 If the policy talks about "free speech" in their description, rules, or code of conduct, that's often (although not always) code for an almost-anything-goes attitude.